 In other words, pressure was on each juror to change their opinion and go along with the rest of the group – or else we’d all have to stay, and it would be their fault.

-That’s in direct opposition to the way it was originally “supposed” to be done.
+That’s in direct opposition to the way it was supposed to be done.

 In Athens, jurors were paid just a bit less than a working man’s wage.
 You’d probably prefer to work your regular job, but the difference wasn’t great, and a juror’s pay made a very nice extra income for a retired man.
 This tended to fill juries with older and cooler heads.

-Also, a unanimous verdict was not required, so there was no pressure on anyone to change their minds.
-Especially so, since no one knew your vote unless you decided to tell them.
+Also, a unanimous verdict wasn’t required, so there was no pressure on anyone to change their minds.
+Especially so since no one knew your vote unless you decided to tell them.
 (Compared to our version, where everyone in the room knows your vote.)

 You might think that a simple majority vote might be a questionable thing when deciding something important, but these were large juries, so a 5-to-4 or 4-3 decision would never happen.
 The minimum size of an Athenian jury was 501.
 Juries as large as 1,501 were used for the most serious cases.

 And, it’s worth adding, juries in Greece were all-powerful.
-Once it was decided, your ordeal was pretty well over.
+Once your verdict was decided, your ordeal was pretty well over.
 You’d never have a case languishing in appeals for years.

 So…

-Rules – laws – have no magic in them.
-They do not supply automatic justice.
+Laws have no magic in them and they don’t automatically supply justice.
 That’s up to us.

 Paul Rosenberg